-Drug Interactions: Concomitant use of CYP 3A4 substrates and modulators may require dose adjustment (See section Interactions with other Medical Products and other Forms of interactions
+Drug Interactions: Concomitant use of CYP 3A4 substrates and modulators may require dose adjustment (see section 2.5).

-Hepatic impairment: Erlotinib is eliminated by hepatic metabolism and biliary excretion.
-Although erlotinib exposure was similar in patients with moderately impaired hepatic function (Child-Pugh score 7-9) compared with patients with adequate hepatic function, caution should be used when administering Erlotinib to patients with hepatic impairment.
-Dose reduction or interruption of Erlotinib should be considered if severe adverse reactions occur.
-Safety and efficacy have not been studied in patients with severe hepatic impairment (See section Special Warnings & Precautions For Use [Hepatitis, hepatic failure] Pharmacokinetics in Special Populations).
+Hepatic impairment: Erlotinib is eliminated by hepatic metabolism and biliary excretion Although erlotinib exposure was similar in patients with moderately impaired hepatic function (Child-Pugh score 7-9) compared with patients with adequate hepatic function, caution should be used when administering Tarceva to patients with hepatic impairment.
+Dose reduction or interruption of Tarceva should be considered if severe adverse reactions occur.
+Safety and efficacy have not been studied in patients with severe hepatic impairment (see sections 2.4 Warnings & Precautions [Hepatitis, hepatic failure] and 3.2.5 Pharmacokinetics in Special Populations).

 Smokers: Cigarette smoking has been shown to reduce erlotinib exposure by 50-60%.
-The maximum tolerated dose of Erlotinib in NSCLC patients who to the recommended 150 mg dose in patients who continue to smoke cigarettes (see section Interactions with other Medicinal Products and other Forms of Interaction and section Pharmacokinetics in Special Populations).
+The maximum tolerated dose of Tarceva in NSCLC patients who currently smoke cigarettes was 300 mg.
+The 300 mg dose did not show improved efficacy in second line treatment after failure of chemotherapy compared to the recommended 150 mg dose in patients who continue to smoke cigarettes (see section 2.5, Interactions with other Medicinal Products and other Forms of Interaction and section 3.2.5 Pharmacokinetics in Special Populations).

-Renal impairment: The safety and efficacy of Erlotinib has not been studied in patients with renal impairment (see section Pharmacokinetics in Special Populations .
+Renal impairment: The safety and efficacy of Tarceva has not been studied in patients with renal impairment (see section 3.2.5).
 Based on pharmacokinetic data, no dose adjustments appear necessary in patients with mild or moderate renal impairment.
-Use of Erlotinib in patients with severe renal impairment is not recommended in erlotinib AUC and a borderline increase in Cmax when compared with values observed in another study in which erlotinib was given as single agent.
-There were no significant effects of erlotinib on the pharmacokinetics of capecitabin
+Use of Tarceva in patients with severe renal impairment is not recommended.